Oktopost/Squid/Docs/Source/References/Select/columns.rst

 	public function columns($columns, $table = false): static

-Add a single or an array of columns to the :code:`SELECT` clause with an option to attach a table prefix before each column.
+Add a single or an array of columns to the ``SELECT`` clause with an option to attach a table prefix before each column.

 ----------